 The stresses in a pipe are normally induced by internal pressure, external loading, surge forces and change of temperature, although torsional stresses can also arise.
-Internal pressure induces circumferential and longitudinal stresses, the latter developing where the line changes in size or direction, or has a closed end.
-A pipe is usually chosen so as to carry the circumferential stress without extra strengthening or support but if the joints cannot safely transmit the longitudinal stress, anchorages or some other means of taking the load must be provided.
+Internal pressure induces circumferential and longitudinal stresses, the latter developing where the line changes circumferential stress without extra strengthening or support but if the joints cannot safely provided.
 Longitudinal stress is absorbed by friction between the outside surface of the pipe and the material in which the line is buried.